 Almost every marketing analytics tool uses data visualization, no matter if we talk about Google Ads, Facebook Ads or other, commercial solutions.
 Marketers and their clients adore statistics, charts, and graphs.
 If you cooperate with a marketing agency of any kind, it is likely that you receive reports that consist of many graphs and diagrams.

-Every stock exchange uses data visualization to show the current stock valuations.
+Every stock exchange uses interactive data visualization to show the current stock valuations.
 Candlestick visualization charts are the most common type of data visualization in finances.
 They show how the price has changed over time, and the finance professionals can use it to spot trends and predict future bull or bear markets.
-Data visualization can communicate the change in price more quickly than a grid of data points.
+Moreover, it can communicate the change in price more quickly than a grid of data points.

 Every single time, before elections, there are lots of geographic maps on the Internet and news shows with support bars for each candidate or party.
-After the elections, research companies present districts or states, and how did each one of them vote.
+After the elections, research companies present districts or states, and how each one of them voted.

 Healthcare companies and institutions often use choropleth visualizations to visualize valid health data.
 For example, how an epidemic grows and develops in time.

 Now you know where data visualization can be used.
 But we want to show some real-life examples of interactive and static visualizations to inspire you to use this technology in your company.